Sonika: Career

 Sonika wrote and recorded a Reggae single at the age of 16 in 2004, entering the studio for the very first time.
 The song "I Love You" was produced by Rodney "Piper" Bartholomew, a Grenadian producer.
 Sonika did not venture further into recording until 2010, when she wrote and recorded a Pop song, "Electrik", which was produced by Sandman in 2011 at his Aquarion Studios, featuring local rapper S God.
 Both of those songs remained local and were not positioned for release to the outside market.
 Sonika's first productions for international release were done with Metronome Records, when she began working with Anvar.

 Sonika also entered several singing competitions, including the Digicel Rising Stars Competition and she represented Grenada in a regional Karaoke competition held in St. Kitts in 2006.

 Sonika's original development pathway focused heavily on R&B. In 2011 she began vocal coaching with an experienced classical, vocal coach in Grenada, Mrs. Valerie Daniel-Burkhardt, mother of former 2007 Ms. World semi-finalist Vivian Burkhardt.
 However, in 2012 Sonika moved on to seeking genre-specific coaching for R&B from a Los Angeles-based, Christian Rock artist and vocal coach, Ken Tamplin, thereby strengthening and defining her vocal range.
 Between 2011 and 2012 Sonika became immersed in writing her own songs, recording, taking music theory courses, doing regular vocal practice sessions, performing both her original music and covering popular artists, on a regular basis at various events, on the local circuit.

 During 2012 all of Sonika's preparation and work started coming together with the release of her first original song, the self-penned R&B track "Gone Away".
 Shortly after the song's release on iTunes, it was on heavy rotation on the Caribbean SuperStation and local radio stations.
-Sonika did several interviews on TV and Radio and plans were made for the conceptualization and storyboarding of the music video for "Gone Away".
-On August 27, 2012 the video was released on YouTube and was featured on Tempo Networks, where it speedily climbed to No. 1 on the charts and remained there for eight (8) consecutive weeks.
+Sonika did several interviews on TV and radio and plans were made for the conceptualization and storyboarding of the music video for "Gone Away".
+On August 27, 2012, the video was released on YouTube and was featured on Tempo Networks, where it climbed to number one on the charts and remained there for eight consecutive weeks.
 Shortly after, on September 10, 2012, Sonika became the first Grenadian to have access to a VEVO channel and her music video was then posted on that medium, having been previously released on Metronome Records’ YouTube channel.
 At that point, Sonika continued to work to release her second self-penned song, "Please Don't Let It Go".